Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Data/recruitment-guide-part-1.md

 Rather than relying solely on years of experience for defining a level of expertise, it is crucial to provide explicit definitions and expectations for each skill.

-For instance, instead of stating ""The candidate must have at least 5 years of experience working in microservices architectures"", a more precise requirement could be articulated, such as ""The candidate should be able to autonomously investigate and identify race conditions within a complex microservice architecture"".
+For instance, instead of stating “The candidate must have at least 5 years of experience working in microservices architectures”, a more precise requirement could be articulated, such as “The candidate should be able to autonomously investigate and identify race conditions within a complex microservice architecture.

 This level of detail aids in crafting accurate job descriptions and interview scenarios, while fostering shared understanding throughout the recruitment process.

 ---

 ## Quantifying the Skills

-Considering the limitations of assessing all skills in-depth for every candidate, a systematic approach is necessary to guide the evaluation strategy.
-To achieve this, two additional characteristics should be considered for each skill:
+During the recruitment process, it is unlikely that every candidate can be thoroughly assessed on every skill listed in the canvas.
+To address this challenge, it is necessary to implement a system that helps define our strategy.

+To achieve this, we recommend evaluating each skill on the canvas based on two additional characteristics:

 ### Importance
 This classification permits the concentration of efforts on pivotal elements during the advanced stages of the process.
 Generally, three types of skills are recognized:

 - **Core** - these skills constitute essential prerequisites for the job, without which it cannot be effectively pursued.